What can fans expect at World Cup in Qatar?

 Last updated on .From the section World Cup

-Qatar is poised to host the first winter World Cup in the tournament's 92-year history and the first in the Middle East.
+Qatar is poised to host the first World Cup in the Middle East in the tournament's 92-year-history and the first during the Northern Hemisphere winter.

 Almost all of the three million tickets available have been sold with the country expecting 1.2 million visitors for the tournament, which takes place from 20 November to 18 December.